somewhatabstract/ancesdir/README.md

 console.log(ancesdir());
 ```

 Outputs the absolute path of the first parent directory to the `ancesdir` package that contains `package.json`.
-This is a special case where `ancesdir` will always ignore the starting directory to ensure it doesn't mistakenly return its own folder.

 ### From Specific Location